 Nonetheless, this article is not about the differences of the historical political parties; it’s about the similarities of Donald Trump and Andrew Jackson.

 Andrew Jackson was a winner.
-To be clear, a winner doesn’t just mean somebody who was nice, friendly, and moral; a winner is somebody who wins.
+A winner doesn’t just mean somebody who is nice, friendly, and moral; a winner is somebody who wins.
 After losing to John Quincy Adams, he spent four years preparing to win the election of 1828.
 Through campaigning (which was new at the time) and character assassination attacks, Jackson would ultimately win.
 Donald Trump is also a winner; he wins.
 Love him or hate him, it is hard to argue against this.
 Nobody thought he would win the election of 2016.
 News hosts, celebrities, people on the street, mocked his attempt.
 But he won.

 Resignations and Dismissals

 Both Jackson and Trump have seen many of their administration and cabinet members leave.
 For Andrew Jackson, he got caught up defending John Eaton, his Secretary of War (similar to today’s Secretary of Defense).
 Eaton was ostracized about the character of his wife who had supposedly had an unfavorable past (again, times were much different back then).
 For whatever reason, all but one of Jackson’s cabinet members resigned, including his vice president, John C. Calhoun.
 Donald Trump, who is notoriously famous for the line “You’re fired!”, has also seen many members of his administration and cabinet resign or be terminated.